 If you plan to arrive earlier than the opening of the residence halls or prior to the start of your apartment lease but do not have a room assignment, temporary housing may be available at Hostelling International Chicago.
 Maximum permitted stay is two weeks.
 The hostel is conveniently located about three miles from Illinois Tech’s Main Campus and is easily accessible by public transportation.
 For hostel reservations and other information, go to their website at www.hichicago.org.
 Reservations are preferred.
 For more information on public transportation, go to www.transitchicago.com.

 There are also many local hotels that provide discounted rates.
 A number of Chicago-area hotels offer discounted rates to Illinois Tech students as well as their families and friends.
 Please see the hotel list for additional information.

 Students attending Orientation stay in the on campus residence hall State Street Village.
-State Street Village is comprised of two interconnected residence halls.
+State Street Village is comprised of three interconnected residence halls.
 Each serves as a social center and study hall.
 All freshmen not residing with their families are required to live in IIT campus housing.
 Staying overnight on campus is a great opportunity to gain a perspective of what on-campus living is like and what you may want to bring in the Fall!
-Do not forget to pack sheets or a sleeping bag and toiletries
+Do not forget to pack sheets or a sleeping bag and toiletries.

 Transportation from airport

 The main airport in Chicago, O'Hare International Airport, is also one of the world’s largest and busiest.
 When your flight arrives at the international terminal, you may spend two hours retrieving your luggage and getting through immigration.
 If you are entering the United States at a different location than Chicago, please make sure to allow sufficient time for connecting flights.

 AIRPORT MEET AND GREET PROGRAM AT O’HARE INTERNATIONAL AIRPORT